Cam Newton Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- In seven matchups against the Saints, Newton averaged 192 passing yards per game, 123.5 yards more than his over/under in Sunday's game.
+- Newton averages 192 passing yards per game in seven matchups against the Saints, 123.5 more yards than his over/under in Sunday's game.

-- Newton threw a touchdown pass four times and multiple TDs in three of those contests against the Saints.
+- Newton threw a touchdown pass four times and multiple TDs in three of those matchups against the Saints.

 - Note: Newton's stats vs. Saints date back to 2016.

-- The Saints have the NFL's 17th-ranked pass defense this season, allowing 252.2 yards per game through the air.
+- The 252.2 yards per game the Saints are giving up through the air makes them the NFL's 17th-ranked pass defense.

-- With 19 passing TDs conceded this season, the Saints defense is ranked fourth in the league.
+- With 19 passing TDs allowed this season, the Saints defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Buccaneers, Newton completed 53.8% of his passes for 61 yards with one interception.
+- In last week's outing against the Buccaneers, Newton racked up 61 yards while completing 53.8% of his passes with one interception.

 - He also ran the ball five times for 42 yards, averaging 8.4 yards per carry on the ground.

-- He has added 160 rushing yards on 30 carries with two touchdowns, averaging 53.3 yards per game.
+- He also has 160 rushing yards on 30 carries (plus two rushing touchdowns), averaging 53.3 yards per game on the ground.

 Newton's Carolina Teammates